mads-swaps/mads-swaps.github.io/index.md

 In the initial EDA, a notebook was created to automatically fetch and merge data from Binance into a Pandas Dataframe.
 The notebook [binance_fetch_klines.ipynb](https://github.com/mads-swaps/swap-for-profit/blob/main/fetch_data/binance_fetch_klines.ipynb) along with basic configuration changes allows data from different trading pair symbols and candlestick periods to be downloaded.
 With this data, initial feature engineering was performed along with target variable creation and the testing of some simple models.

-## Data consistent
+## Data Consistent

-Below is an example of the data provide by the Binance API for a specific currency pair.
+Below is an example of the data provided by the Binance API for a specific currency pair.

 |Open Time|Open Price|High Price|Low Price|Close Price|Volume|Close Time|Quote Asset Volume|Number of Trades|Taker Buy Base Asset Volume|Taker Buy Quote Asset Volume|
 |:-|-:|-:|-:|-:|-:|:-|-:|-:|-:|-:|